Supply chain is having an ongoing moment. Discover the trends, models, challenges, and requirements of modern supply and demand.

 - Restaurant – An operations manager for a restaurant or chain of restaurants is usually responsible for facility maintenance, employee training and supervision, financial planning, inventory management, compliance, and payroll.

-- Retail – In an industry that can span multiple environments, from brick-and-mortar to e-commerce and single stores to chains, business operations can encompass many functions, including sourcing, inventory, staffing, logistics, store management, and customer service.
+- Retail – In an industry that can span multiple environments, from brick-and-mortar to e-commerce and single stores to chains, retail operations can encompass many functions, including sourcing, inventory, staffing, logistics, store management, and customer service.

 - Transportation – Operations management for a transportation company includes overseeing vehicle maintenance, fuel supply, routing, staffing, and communication, among other functions.